Richard Morgan (actor): Later life

 After a break of a number of years—when he got heavily involved in the booming computer business—Morgan returned to acting with guest roles in Australian television series such as Neighbours in 2000, Blue Heelers in 2000, Something in the Air in 2000, and the ABC-TV series MDA in 2002.

 He gained a new generation of fans when he joined the cast of the popular Nine Network undercover cop series Stingers, where he played the recurring role of Reg 'The Ferret' Masters from 1999-2004.

 Death

-In 2005 Morgan was diagnosed with motor neuron disease (MND / ALS) and died from the illness eighteen months later.
+In 2005 Morgan was diagnosed with motor neuron disease (MND / ALS) and died from the illness eighteen months later, on 23 December 2006.

 He was survived by his wife Lisa and daughters Ella and Zoe.